- 1. What Counts as a Sexual Assault?

 - Fear of re-victimization by the same abuser

-- Worry of the legal system and their ability to withstand it.
+- Worry about the legal system and its ability to withstand it.

 Another key point is that you may have trust issues.
 You may doubt your judgment, self-worth, and even sanity.
 Not to mention, you may be afraid of romantic relationships, and intimacy might feel impossible.
 It is a perfectly normal scenario.
 Perhaps, placing too much trust in somebody already put you through this situation.
 Therefore you having issues with whom to trust is not news.
 Nevertheless, there can be other reasons to keep you from telling the world what happened to you.

 Sexual Abuse and Physical Health

 The body’s natural reaction to dealing with the trauma of sexual assault can have long-term physical health consequences.